Customermates logoCustomermates logo Home

 A B2B software company uses Customermates for its entire sales process:

-- The AI agent evaluates the lead and suggests a priority
+3. The native AI integration evaluates the lead and suggests a priority

 Example 2: Customer Service at a Consulting Firm